 How to Conduct a Video Interview - Employer Advice

-As many businesses continue to hire during the COVID-19 lockdown, video interviews have now become the new ‘normal’ and with video interviewing boasting a number of benefits over traditional ‘face-to-face’ interviews, we may well be witnessing the start of a permanent shift in the way interviews are conducted.
+And with video interviewing boasting a number of benefits over traditional ‘face-to-face’ interviews, we may well be witnessing a permanent shift in the way interviews are conducted.

 Video interviews are not only saving businesses time and money, they are also eliminating a number of factors that used to get in the way of the hiring process such as geographical discrimination.
 Employers and candidates can now conduct interviews regardless of their location, provided they have access to Wi-Fi and a computer or smart device.
 Less travel also means less co2 emissions, making video interviews a more environmentally friendly option.

 Video interviews can also be a great way for employers to lessen the talent pool and eventually conduct face-to-face interviews with the remaining 2-3 potential candidates.
 They allow employers to get an insight into the potential candidate’s personality and enthusiasm towards the role.

 Wild Recruitment has partnered with Odro® and invested in online shortlisting and interviewing technology to complement our specialist recruitment skills.

 To find out more and how we can support your recruitment strategy, please contact a member of our team.

 Video interviews can also be recorded and shared.
 As a result, employers can revisit the interview, send it to colleagues, and make better comparisons between potential candidates even after the video interviews are over.

 So whether you are looking for some advice on conducting your first video interview, you're already an experienced video-interviewer or you’re considering the future of hiring within your business, we’ve put together some of our top tips!